bajamircea/bajamircea.github.io/_posts/2021-09-21-deduction-free.markdown

 ## Example of restrictions

-In our [sample formal system][deduction-axioms], axiom schemata A5 allows
+In our [sample formal system][deduction-axioms], axiom schema A5 allows
 $$(\forall x (B \to C)) \to (B \to \forall x C)$$ only if $$B$$ does not contain free occurrences of $$x$$ (while $$C$$ can contain free occurrences of
 $$x$$).